 More than 55,000 Americans will develop cancer of the head and neck (most of which is preventable) this year; nearly 13,000 of them will die from it.

-Our Utah ear, nose and throat doctors are trained and can recognize neck cancer symptoms, diagnose head cancers and treat head and neck cancer in our Salt Lake City, Draper and Park City offices.
+Our Head & Neck Surgeons are trained to recognize cancer symptoms, diagnose these conditions, and treat them in our Salt Lake City, Draper and Riverton offices.